kylerchin/Trustable-Adult/README.md

 The above will give each option a letter of the alphabet, e.g. `A`, `B` and `C`, for the reactions.
 If you want to specify your own emojis for each option, you can do so:

 ```
-!Chloe poll Which is your favourite animal?
+!c poll Which is your favourite animal?
 🐶) Dog
 🐱) Cat
 🐭) Mouse